 - It may be a renewed trust in natural physiological processes and less dependence on unnecessary medical interventions.

-Whatever your reason for pursuing a natural birth, there are some things you can do to help you prepare.
+Whatever your reason for pursuing an unmedicated or natural birth, there are some things you can do to help you prepare.

 - How to Increase the Likelihood of a Positive Birthing Experience

 - Baby Checklist: Necessities for a Newborn + Free Printable

 - 5 Smart Tips for Planning a Baby on a Budget

 HOW TO PREPARE FOR NATURAL BIRTH

 1. Be selective when choosing your prenatal healthcare provider(s).

 Having a trusted prenatal healthcare team that has a birth philosophy similar to your own is essential for pursuing natural birth.
 Not only will they monitor your pregnancy, often they are a source of reliable pregnancy information and can help you determine your risk factors as you progress.